DanielCD-code/DanielCD-code/README.md

 💻 Aspiring Python Developer | Tech Enthusiast | Future Software Engineer

 I'm currently learning *Python* and building real-world beginner projects to sharpen my skills.
-My goal is to become a full-stack developer and contribute to innovative tech — maybe even with *Samsung* someday 😉.
+My goal is to become a full-stack developer and contribute to innovative tech 😉.

 ---